ewjay/fapiwiki/Editors-Draft-00.md

 #### 7.4.6 Transactions

-Gets a list of transactions for the given account.
+**Transactions** represents a list of transactions for the given account.

 ```
 POST /account/transactions HTTP/1.1